Manan-Rawat/Crypto_pairs/README.md

 ## **7. Results and Key Findings**

 ### **7.1 Mean Reversion Trade Success Rates**
-The strategy was applied to pairs 40 coins, therefore 780  cryptocurrency pairs, and the **top 20 performing pairs** are listed below.
+The strategy was applied to 40 coins, therefore 780  cryptocurrency pairs, and the **top 20 performing pairs** are listed below.
 The success rate represents the percentage of profitable trades executed during the backtesting period.

 | Pair         | Success Rate |
 |-------------|--------------|